 What are heirloom tomatoes?

 So, what are heirloom tomatoes anyways?
 An heirloom tomato (or any heirloom vegetable) is a variety that has been around for a very long time and has been preserved.
-It is not a hybrid or cross of any sort.
 They are also referred to as open pollinated, meaning they self pollinate or are pollinated by another plant of the same variety.
 There are actually some newer versions of open pollinated plants that qualify to be in this same category.

 Why grow heirloom tomatoes?